-It’s tempting to want to hop into a pool and take a few laps or sun on a floating chair — especially after winter has kept us indoors for months.
-There are, however, ideal temperatures for swimming.
+It’s tempting to want to hop into a pool and take a few laps or get some sun from a floating chair in the water — especially after winter has kept us indoors for months!

 Of course, having access to an indoor or heated pool makes all the difference in the world.

-Everyone will have a different idea as what ‘perfect swimming’ is.
+Everyone will have a different idea as to what ‘perfect swimming weather’ is.

 After all, if you’re a member of the Coney Island Polar Bear Club, you may believe diving into a pool when it’s 25 degrees and snowing out is just dandy.

 If you’re more inclined to tropical weather, you may think anything under 82 degrees is too cool for dipping toes into the water.

 However, most people tend to find that there is a certain temperature range that makes swimming outdoors comfortable.

 In fact, good swimming weather tends to fall on days that feature sunshine and air temperatures reaching into at least the 70s.
 This is when weather starts getting warm enough for most people to get into the pool.

 As the mercury hits the 80s, most people start find swimming outside comfortable.

 Many areas in the United States hit the 90s at some point in the summer.
 This is when pools start transitioning from being a place for recreation to a place of refuge.
 Yes, a dip in the pool is a great way to refresh when the temperatures can be classified by some of us as scorching — or oppressive!